corp-gp/active_dry_form/README.md

 ## Base Usage

-Let's create a dry mold first.
+Let's create a active dry form first.
 Let's imagine that we have a Product model with the fields price (integer), upload_attachments (array) , title (string), status (string).
 Since under the hood active_dry_form are installed dry-validation https://dry-rb.org/gems/dry-validation/1.8/ and dry-monads https://dry-rb.org/gems/dry-monads/1.3/.
-You do not have to worry about validations, error handling, writing and complex business logic in models
+You do not have to worry about validations, error handling, and writing complex business logic in models

 ```ruby
 class ProductForm < Form